 Kenji Baba Director, Operations

 He has received his BA in economics from Kyushu University, and MBA from Boston University.
-After working for a local bank’s foreign security investment division and systems development of international division, he became HR consultant at Russell Reynolds Associates in Japan.
-In 2001 he joined the president office at the headquarters of a 130 years old family firm.
-Being engaged in strategic planning of group companies, promoting new projects, dealing with inactive businesses; he personally experienced the survival process of the family firm.
-In 2006 he became an administration officer and a mentoring committee chair of The MIT Enterprise Forum of Japan (Specified nonprofit corporation).
+In 2001 he joined the president office of a 140 years old family firm.
+Being engaged in strategic planning of group companies, promoting new projects, dealing with inactive businesses.
+He personally experienced the survival process of the family firm.
+In 2006 he became the board member of The MIT Venture Forum of Japan (NPO).
 He has contributed to confirm a mentoring system, entrepreneur education and support.
-He was a program advisor of Kyushu-Asia Institute of Leadership, member of “Angel Network activation strategy review meeting ”by Japanese Ministry of Economy, Trade and Industry in 2008.

 <Advisor> lvan Lansberg, Ph.D.